pmean/build-website/text/03/barpie.md

 down.

-A pair of two digit numbers will fit into short term memory very easily, but a pair of three digit numbers will not.
+A pair of two digit numbers will fit into short term memory very easily
+- but a pair of three digit numbers will not.

-In the vet costs example, rounding to three significant figures means rounding to the nearest dollar rather than to the nearest ten spot.
+In the vet costs example
+- rounding to three significant figures means rounding to the nearest dollar rather than to the nearest ten spot.
 This leads to the following subtraction.

 317
 193

+Ow
+- ow
+- ow
-Ow, ow, ow, my brain hurts again.
+- my brain hurts again.

 **Re-ordering**

-When you arrange these numbers, try to anticipate the possible comparisons and then place the numbers close to one another.
+When you arrange these numbers
+- try to anticipate the possible comparisons and then place the numbers close to one another.
 You have a choice here.
 You can orient the numbers horizontally,